Sifchain/sifnode/docs/tutorials/commission.md

 ## Edit Validator

-This section demonstrates the `EditValidator` behaviour.
+This section demonstrates the limitations on `MsgEditValidator` edit validator.

 ### Success

-If editing the `commission-rate` to a value above 5% edit succeeds.
+If editing the `commission-rate` to a value above 5% the edit succeeds.

 1. The commission rate can only be updated once within 24hrs, so wait 24 hrs then edit the `akasha_val` validator to set the commission-rate to 7%: